robots.txt for AI crawlers, done right

 These are distinct bots with distinct user-agents — a rule for one does not cover another:

-- ClaudeBot (and
+- ClaudeBot (and the legacy

 - Bytespider — ByteDance/Doubao, mixed compliance reputation.